VenkatLohithDasari/anime-streaming/README.md

 ## Future Plans

-We are currently working on a more complex and fully-fledged anime streaming website that will utilize **TypeScript**.
-The advantages of using TypeScript include:
+I am currently working on a more complex and fully-fledged anime streaming website project.

--   **Strong Typing**: Helps catch errors at compile time, reducing runtime errors.
--   **Improved Developer Experience**: Offers better tooling, such as autocompletion and type checking, enhancing productivity and code maintainability.
--   **Enhanced Refactoring**: Easier to manage large codebases with structured code and clearly defined data types.

-The repository link for the TypeScript version will be updated here once available.
+The repository link for that project will be updated here once available.

 ## Conclusion

-We hope this project helps you learn and explore the implementation of an anime streaming website.
+Hope this project helps you learn and explore the implementation of an anime streaming website.
 Contributions and suggestions are welcome!

 Happy coding!